romychs/gotk3/README.md

 ## Installation

 gotk3 currently requires GTK 3.6-3.16, GLib 2.36-2.40, and
 Cairo 1.10 or 1.12.
-A recent Go (1.3 or newer) is also required.
+A recent Go (1.6 or newer) is also required.

 For detailed instructions see the wiki pages: [installation](https://github.com/d2r2/gotk3/wiki#installation)

 ## License

-Package gotk3 is licensed under the liberal ISC License, as the original version.
+Modified GOTK3 is licensed under the liberal ISC License, as the original version.